andrewvunguyen/myprofile/README.md

 My interest in IT is relatively newfound.
 Before my current degree, I studied a Bachelor of Chiropractic science.
 Naturally, that degree did not do much with information technology.
 Since changing to a more suitable degree (Business), my interest from IT grew the desire to understand and best use the available technology.

 ##### Was there a particular event or person that sparked your interest?
+As aforementioned, my interest in IT sparked when I began my current degree.
+I realized how common the use of information technology is in the workplace.
+This unit (Introduction to IT) also consolidated some of my interest in the field, and I now realize how complex and significant it is.

 ##### Outline your IT experience (if any)
 My experience with Information Technology is limited to the days I spent in high school.
 My interests back then were on the health sciences, so I was more drawn to Chemistry and Biology.
 As my goals have changed, so have my interests.